-Notepad is a generic text editor included with Microsoft Windows that enables someone to open and read plaintext files.
+Notepad is a generic text editor included with all versions of Microsoft Windows that allows you to create, open, and read plaintext files.
 If the file contains special formatting or is not a plaintext file, it will not be able to be read in Microsoft Notepad.
 In the image to the right, is a small example of what the Microsoft Notepad may look like while running.

 How to open Windows Notepad